KASMI7/profile-management-app/README.md

 # Profile Management Demo

-Profiles List Demo is a React-based application that allows users to create, view, and manage profiles.
+Profiles List Demo is a React-based application that allows users to create, view and manage profiles.
 This demo app demonstrates effective handling of user profiles, incorporating features such as form validation, data persistence, and smooth navigation.

 ## Features